-Travel services when you have cancer
+Travel and transport services when you have cancer

 There are some services that travel companies might have that you might find useful if you have cancer.